Python enthusiasts will be able to use the programming language with Microsoft's SQL Server 2017 database -- within...

-Python-SQL Server combo adds flexibility, scalability
+What a Python-SQL Server combo adds

-Will Python in SQL Server pose security risks?
+Python in SQL Server a security risk?

 Although Python-SQL Server integration may seem like an enterprise-class feature, all SQL Server 2017 editions will support Python, including the free Express Edition.
 Microsoft has also extended support for both R and Python in Azure SQL Database.

 What does Linux in SQL Server mean?

 Learn to use Python, Ruby and other languages